 - Recordings of the conference workshops and sessions, due to the online nature of the conference.

 - Profile of interests, committee memberships and other information available for the esteemed guests, keynote speakers and workshop chairs for the purpose of providing conference programme.

 - Anonymous IT usage data (IP-address, visited websites, date and time of connection) as required by the network administration of the website for security reasons.

 b) Where does this data come from?

-- You yourself inform us about these data, when you e.g.: register at the conference, send us a publication, use our website.
+- You yourself inform us about these data, when you e.g.: register at the conference, send us a publication, present at the conference or use our website.

 - When you are using our internet services pseudonymised usage data associated with IP-addresses are generated.

 c) How long do we store your data?